rowandey/Papyrus/README.md

 	- Gathered gifs and pictures for documentation
 	- Write documents in markdown in the docs directory

+- Binary size was reduced from 3.6MB to 2.9MB.
+This was done by cleaning up includes(some more is still required), and trimming down mapping json objects.

 Little present if you read all the way to the end: